prlambert/prlambert.github.com/bookshelf.md

 I'm organizing my books broadly by subject because I hope it helps you navigate.
 It's also roughly how I aspire to organize my actual bookshelf, which is usually in a semi-disordered approximation of these lists.
 Some of the books could live in multiple categories.
 This is entirely my own categorization, i.e. non-standard.

-I've included a section to call out a few books that had an outsized impact on my thinking.
+I've included a section to call out a few books that had an outsized impact on me.
 I've read all of those.
 Each of those are also listed in a subject section.

 All sections are organized alphabetically by author's first name.